 The most significant contribution of the Alienated Land project to the understanding of the Iron Age oppidum was the discovery of 'new' section of the Berechurch Dyke at Hyderabad Barracks to the east side of Mersea Road and east of the northern zone of Abbey Field in 2011 (CAT Report 628).
 The c 7m wide and 2m deep ditch contained Late Iron Age ceramics at its base in sufficient quantity to suggest adjacent settlement.
 The settlement must have been to the south of the barracks in the area of modern housing as there were no few traces of occupation within the barracks itself.
+A further

-A further Late Iron Age to early Roman settlement was located during the same investigation within the former Goojerat Barracks to the west side of the south-west corner of Abbey Field in 2010 (CAT Report 588).
+Late Iron Age to early Roman settlement was located during the same investigation within the former Goojerat Barracks to the west side of the south-west corner of Abbey Field in 2010 (CAT Report 588).

-Two isolated cremation burials are recorded in the eastern area of Abbey Field to the southeast of the cricket ground.
-One of these was found in 1905 and was described as a 'Celtic' cinerary urn so is probably a Late Iron Age burial (EHER 11878).
-The second is a group of two Late Iron Age vessels (probably a burial), recorded from a location south of Circular Road South (EHER 11877).
+However, two isolated cremation burials are recorded relatively close to the proposed foul sewer alignment.
+The first is a find reported c 190m north of the current site in 1905 as a 'Celtic' cinerary urn.
+This is probably a Late Iron Age burial (EHER 11878).
+The second is a group of two Late Iron Age vessels (probably a burial), recorded c 320m west southwest of the proposed new foul sewer line (EHER 11877).